-© Heart and Stroke Foundation of Canada, 2016-2023 | TM The heart and / Icon on its own and the heart and / Icon followed by another icon or words are trademarks of the Heart and Stroke Foundation of Canada.
+© Heart and Stroke Foundation of Canada, 2016-2018

+"Life.
+We don't want you to miss it. and the heart and / Icon on its own or followed by another icon or words are trademarks of the Heart and Stroke Foundation of Canada.